enonic/old-xp-doc/doc/admintools/contentstudio/inputs-selectors.rst

 Custom selector
 ----------------

-Behavior of Custom selector is similar to that of Content selector except that the list of options in the dropdown is built based on user- configured data source.
-In the application code user must create a service that returns JSON in correct format required by the input.
-Each option in the JSON must have a unique Id and display name (required), and, optionally, description and thumbnail (either as an external URL or inline SVG).
+Behavior of Custom selector is similar to that of Content selector except that the list of options in the dropdown is built based on custom data source.
+Application developer must create a service that returns JSON in correct format required by the input.
+Name of this service must then be specified inside the input configuration in the application code.
+Each option in the JSON must have a unique Id and display name
+(required), and, optionally, description and thumbnail (either as an external URL or inline SVG).

 .. image:: images/inputs-custom-selector.jpg